Produce

 Pantry

-Store whole, unpeeled onions in a cool, dry, dark, well-ventilated place (50-60°F or 10-15°C).
-Keep away from potatoes, as they release gases and moisture that can cause onions to spoil faster.
-Do not store in plastic bags.
+Store whole, unpeeled onions in a cool, dry, dark, and well-ventilated place (e.g., pantry, basement).
+Do not store with potatoes, as they release moisture and gases that can cause spoilage.

 Refrigerator